Is the Fear of COVID-19 Delaying Your Trip to the ER?

 Should you need emergency care, there are several steps you can take to help protect yourself and family members from the coronavirus when you go to the ER.

-Community Health First ER suggests you do the following to stay safe in any public area, including the ER, to help decrease spread of the coronavirus:
+Community First ER suggests you do the following to stay safe in any public area, including the ER, to help decrease spread of the coronavirus:

 - Wearing a cloth face mask.